What Are Macadamia Nuts?

-One ounce of raw macadamia nuts without added salt and oil make a convenient, portable snack.
+One ounce of raw macadamia nuts without added salt and oil serves as a convenient, portable snack.
 You can also cook and bake with macadamia nuts.
-However, they are a tree nut.
-If you have a tree nut allergy, you’ll want to talk to your doctor before eating them.

-Here are some ways to use macadamia nuts in recipes:
+Here are some ways you can use macadamia nuts in recipes:

 - Replacing croutons in your salad with a few macadamia nuts

-- Substitute macadamia nut flour for almond flour at a 1 to 1 ratio
+- Substitute macadamia nut flour for almond flour in a 1:1 ratio

 - Add macadamia nuts to your granola

-- Mix in chopped macadamia nuts to your oatmeal
+- Add chopped macadamia nuts to your oatmeal

 - Make pesto and hummus with macadamia nuts

-- Incorporate into baked goods like bread and cookies
+- Incorporate macadamia nuts into baked goods such as bread and cookies